 Think mounds of tender barbecue, tangy sauce, and southern sides when you think of Rocco’s.
 The barbecue itself was fantastic but the sauce really brought it up to the next level.

-They also had incredible-looking desserts but I was way too full to try any.
+They also had an incredible-looking dessert menu but I was way too full to try any.
 Rocco’s is right off of a major road so it’s very convenient to many hotels in the area.

 13. Second Street American Bistro

-Second Street has a menu with varied options so it’s perfect if you aren’t quite sure what you want to eat or if you have a big group.
+Second Street has a menu with varied options and classic dishes so it’s perfect if you aren’t quite sure what you want to eat or if you have a big group.
 Everyone should be able to find something they like here!

 The portions are large so while the prices are a bit high, you actually get what you pay for here.
-You really can’t go wrong with anything on the menu here.
+You really can’t go wrong with anything on the menu but their gourmet burgers are extremely popular.

 14. Amber Ox Public House